 |Go||gomavlib||✓||✓||✓||Go library with support for MAVLink 1, 2 and signing, test suite, and documentation|

 |Rust||rust-mavlink||✓||✓||Rust MAVLink generated code.
 Has tests and docs.|

 C MAVLink Source Files (only) are auto-generated for the latest versions of all message specifications/dialects (for both MAVLink 1 and 2):

 Using C Libraries explains how to use these libraries.

 The Contributing Guide explains the contribution model and the main areas where you can help.

-MAVLink is licensed under the terms of the Lesser General Public License (version 3) of the Free Software Foundation (LGPLv3).
-The C-language version of MAVLink is a header-only library which is generated as MIT-licensed code.
-MAVLink can therefore be used without limits in any closed-source application without publishing the source code of the closed-source application.
+The message definition XML files and the generated C-language version of MAVLink (a header-only library) are made available under the MIT-licence.
+MAVLink can therefore be used in any closed-source application without publishing the source code of the closed-source application.
 See the COPYING file for more information.